 Barry Porter was – rightly – immensely proud of the birdlife on their Hella Hella farm on the Umkomaas River in KZN.
-We would sit on their stoep many weekend mornings over the years listening to “his” dawn chorus as he told us how, in all his travels, no place ever rivalled THIS dawn chorus.
+We would sit on their stoep many weekend mornings over the years discussing the dawn chorus we had heard beofr erising which was ongoing as we drank our early morning chorus.
+Barry would tell us how, in all his travels, no place ever rivalled THIS dawn chorus; “His” dawn chorus.
 The Hella Hella Dawn Chorus.

 Now, our new place, 10 Elston Place Westville was a horse of a completely different kettle of tea (and that phrase was a FreeState Reed-ism) when we got here seven years ago.
 There was one native strelitzia – the rest of the weeds were foreign nursery plants.
 The main trees were an avocado, a flamboyant, a loquat and a row of Aussie camelfoots.

 Black-bellied starlings, dark-backed weavers, brown-hooded kingfisher (the Westville Kookaburra), olive sunbirds, bulbuls, white-eyes, touracos, white-eared barbets, drongos, prinias, both mannikins, puffback, boubou, francolin, ‘our’ robin, sombre and belly-aching greenbuls, GT woodpecker and all their cousins were singing, shouting and laughing at 10 Elston Place.

 What a joy!